retr0rangepi/RetrOrangePi/README.md

 # RetrOrangePi v4.1 (latest build)
-* Download site: http://retrorangepi.xenlayer.com/ (Europe server)
+* Download site: http://www.retrorangepi.org/ (USA) or http://retrorangepi.xenlayer.com (FRANCE)
-NOTE: our US server is temporarily down

 ## Update from v3
 ROPi 3.0.1 to 4.0 update will work by script, without the need of reflashing your sdcard all over again.
 Instructions: http://orangepi.club/showthread.php?tid=2216